Healthy Homes Assessment Pandora

 Home Assessments Pandora for Rental Properties

-• Does the house have sufficient ventilation including extractor fans?
+• Does the house has enough ventilation, including extractor fans?

 home assessments for rental properties